 - Reduce Sugar: Once again processed foods are laden with sugar, soft drinks, even juices.
 Most processed foods have huge amounts of sugar and salt that will firstly effect the flow of your blood, this leading to heart attacks, high blood pressure, dementia, Alzheimers and reduced limb and body movement.

-Next is Exercise: Yes the old saying “If you don’t use it you will lose it, exercise acts as a natural anti-inflammatory, improves blood flow, keeps muscles toned, not just your external muscles but your internal ones as well.
+Exercise to Reduce Pain: Yes the old saying “If you don’t use it you will lose it, exercise acts as a natural anti-inflammatory, improves blood flow, keeps muscles toned, not just your external muscles but your internal ones as well.
 Keeping them functioning and working well.
 It can be as simple as a 30 minute walk once a day and 30 minutes of stretching exercises.

-Other exercises that are beneficial for maintaining muscular strength, improved flexibility and decreased pain are: Swimming, cycling and as mentioned walking.
+Build Muscular Strength: that are beneficial for maintaining muscular strength, improved flexibility and decreased pain are: Swimming, cycling and as mentioned walking.
 Running may also be included however this can create joint problems when running on hard surfaces

 Why Stretching is Important